 When to Miss School: Please follow our when to miss school in keeping your child home from school to prevent the spread of illness to our students and staff throughout the year.
 After an illness, your child must be free of vomiting and fever (without the use of fever-reducing medication) for at least 24 hours before returning to school.
 Please also make sure to call your school office to report an absence.

-Medication Policy: If your child requires medication at school, please follow our medication policy.
-All medication, prescription and over-the-counter medications, require an Authorization to Administer Medication form to be completed and signed by both parent and Physician in order for our school staff to administer the medication during the school day.
+RUSD Medications at School 2020-21: If your child requires medication at school, please follow our medication policy.
+All medication, prescription and over-the-counter medications, require an Authorization to Administer Medication Form (only if your student needs medication at school) to be completed and signed by both parent and Physician in order for our school staff to administer the medication during the school day.
 All medication must be kept in the office, not in your child’s backpack or pocket.
 Parents must supply all needed prescriptions and over-the-counter medications.
 Please make sure the medication you supply has not expired, and make a note in your calendar to replace it when it does.

-Health Forms Required at School: If your child has one of the following health conditions AND takes medication at school, you and your child’s doctor will need to complete the Authorization to Administer Medication Form along with the appropriate Action Plan and return both to Nurse Alison:
+Health Forms Required at School: If your child has one of the following health conditions AND takes medication at school, you and your child’s doctor will need to complete the Authorization to Administer Medication form (only if your student needs medication at school) along with the appropriate Action Plan and return both to Nurse Alison:

-Authorization to Administer Medication Form - required if your child needs medications at school.
+Authorization to Administer Medication Form - required if your child needs medication at school.

 Food Allergy Action Plan - required if your child has a food allergy